 A variety of grievance resolutions are available to the EMO up to, and including, rebooting or restarting a project with new Committers and leadership.

 7. Precedence

-In the event of a conflict between this document and a Board-approved project charter, the most recently approved document will take precedence.
+In the event of a conflict between this document and a board of directors-approved project charter, the most recently approved document will take precedence.

 8. Revisions